joelouthan/theologic.us/content/posts/study-ruth/ruth1-1-7.md

 Look at the predestination of God:

-#### Judges - Judges 19-21 **The people did what was right in their own eyes**; A people without a king (Judges 19:1) and yet they had a King
+#### Judges - Judges 19-21 **The people did what was right in their own eyes**; A people without a king (Judges 19:1) and yet they had a King.
+God saved but God does turn us over to our own understanding.
+(Romans 1:18-32).
+That is the sovereignty of God.

 #### Famine - Genesis 41 - The famine that brought the people of God into Egypt to save his people.
-A few generations later, they are in bondage to slavery
+A few generations later, they are in bondage to slavery.
+That is the sovereignty of God.

 #### Moab (Genesis 19 the children of Lot)